JESUSC1/jesusc1/README.md

     <p>Results-driven, Data Scientist based in Chicago, IL.
 With a strong foundation in various programming languages and software tools, I leverage my technical expertise and research experience to excel in data analytics and machine learning tasks.
 I am experienced in applying various techniques including Deep Learning/Neural Networks, Unsupervised Learning, Regression models, and Data Processing/Visualization.

 I hold a Data Science Engineer Certification from The Data Incubator (2023), a M.S. in Software Engineering from Loyola University - Chicago (2023) 🐺, and a B.A. in Sociology from Princeton University (2017) 🐯.
 I consider myself an interdisciplinary and data-driven problem solver with a passion for science, technology, and their application for the betterment of mankind.

-Note, 'Most Used Languages' is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
     </p>
   </div>
 </div>